 - Part 3: FAQ About Two-Factor Authentication

 You can enable and set up two-factor authentication on your iOS devices.
-Then when you attempt to make a purchase or sign in your Apple ID, iCloud, iCloud.com, iMessage, FaceTime or Game Center account for the first time on a new device, you need both password and a one-time six-digit verification code.
+Then when you attempt to make a purchase or sign in your Apple ID, iCloud, iCloud.com, iMessage, FaceTime, or Game Center account for the first time on a new device, you need both password and one-time six-digit verification code.
 The code is generated automatically on devices that you have trusted.
-By this way, your Apple account can't be easily accessed even someone get your ID and password.
+In this way, your Apple account can't be easily accessed even someone gets your ID and password.

 To use two-factor authentication, your devices should be:

 iPhone, iPad, or iPod touch with iOS 9 or later;

 Mac with OS X El Capitan or later and iTunes 12.3 or later;

 Windows PC with iCloud for Windows v5 and iTunes 12.3.3 or later.

 To enable two-factor authentication on an iPhone/iPad/iPod, go to "Settings" > "iCloud" > click on your Apple ID > "Password & Security".
 Tap on "Turn on Two-Factor Authentication" and confirm to continue.
 Then you need to provide a phone number, where Apple can send the verification codes if your trusted devices are unavailable.